OrianaVenture/VentureValheim/Progression/README.md

 This mod needs to be on both the client and server for all features to work.
 When this mod is put on a server it will sync the configurations from the server to all clients on connection.
 Live changes to the configurations will not always take effect until the player relogs into the world/server.

 ## Changelog

+### 0.0.28

+* Update for game patch 0.216.9
+* Fixed skill drain edge cases for skill manager where skills could rarely drop below the skill floor
+* Bug fix for keys saving to incorrect character when switching between them in the same game session

 ### 0.0.27